 - Ascended Extra: Getting any screentime at all is a larger role than what he has in the books, where he's already dead before Jon infiltrates the wildlings.
-However, we later learn Jon killed his human body is killed by Jon during his and Jon's one-on-one battle to the death, he was mentally inside his eagle, he remained within the eagle and very angry at Jon — a fate that ultimately happens at the third season's end.
+However, when his human body is killed by Jon during his and Jon's one-on-one battle to the death, he was mentally inside his eagle, remained within the eagle and is very angry at Jon — a fate that ultimately happens at the third season's end.

-- Bilingual Bonus/Meaningful Name: "Orel" means "Eagle" in several Slavic languages.
+- Bilingual Bonus: "Orel" means "Eagle" in several Slavic languages.
 As of "The Rains of Castamere", he is now permanently stuck inside his eagle partner, thanks being killed in a Duel to the Death with Jon.

 - Body Surf: His ability as a warg.
 He wargs into his eagle at the last second after Jon stabs him during their duel to the death.